 The Department of Pharmacology is one of the pre-clinical science departments that form part of the University’s Medical Sciences Division and is focused on basic life sciences research, undergraduate teaching for medicine and biomedical sciences students and the training and development of graduate students.

-Top of the QS World University Rankings for Pharmacy and Pharmacology 2019
+Top of the QS World University Rankings for Pharmacy and Pharmacology 2019 and 2020

 Founded in 1912